executors/executors/README.md

 ```

 *Effects:* Constructs a `thread_pool` object with an implementation defined
-number of threads of execution, as if by creating objects of type `thread`.
+number of threads of execution, as if by creating objects of type `std::thread`.

 ```
 thread_pool(std::size_t num_threads);
 ```

 *Effects:* Constructs a `thread_pool` object with `num_threads` threads of
-execution, as if by creating objects of type `thread`.
+execution, as if by creating objects of type `std::thread`.
 (QUESTION: Do we want to
 allow 0?)

 ```